-1915c Intellectual Disabilities Day Services-Adult is the provision of regularly scheduled activities in a non-residential setting, separate from the individual's private residence or other residential living arrangements, such as assistance and acquisition, retention, or improvement in social, self-help, socialization and other adaptive skills that enhance social development and skills in performing activities of daily living and community living.
-Activities and environments are designed to foster the acquisition and maintenance of skills. building positive social behavior and interpersonal competence, greater independence and personal choice.
+1915c Intellectual Disabilities Developmental Disabilities Waiver Day Services-Adult is the provision of regularly scheduled activities in a non-residential setting, separate from the individual's private residence or other residential living arrangements, such as assistance and acquisition, retention, or improvement in social, self-help, socialization and other adaptive skills that enhance social development and skills in performing activities of daily living and community living.
+Activities and environments are designed to foster the acquisition and maintenance of skills, building positive social behavior and interpersonal competence, greater independence and personal choice.
 Day Services-Adult must have a community integration component that meets each individual's need for community integration and participation in activities.
 Day Services-Adult includes assistance for individuals who cannot manage their personal toileting and hygiene needs during the day.
 A private changing/dressing area must be provided to ensure the dignity of each individual.
 Staff must provide each individual assistance with eating/drinking as needed and as indicated in each individual's Plan of Services and Supports.
-The provider is responsible for providing one (1) mid-
+The provider is responsible for providing one (1) midmorning snack, a noon meal and an afternoon snack.
+Individuals must be offered choices about what they eat and drink.